mamert/hidclient/README.md

     gcc -o hidclient -O2 -lbluetooth -Wall hidclient.c

-You don't need to copy anything into `/etc/bluetooth`.
+You don't need to copy anything inthttps://github.com/xenogenesi/hidcliento `/etc/bluetooth`.
 Might be a good idea to edit `/etc/bluetooth/main.conf` and set `DisabledPlugins=input` there, and `Class=0x000540` - that helps identifying the device as a "keyboard".
 Now run

     sudo ./hidclient -l